 So, let’s talk about Yoko Taro.

 I like the man.
-Beyond his bizarre need to keep his face hidden, he has consistently put out damn near auteur work in his game: showing creativity and an ability to have players play through his work as many times as possible.
-Comprehensive is another matter entirely, but the tone and narrative themes of his work usually keeps things together while the design and gameplay does the rest.
+Beyond his bizarre need to keep his face hidden, he has consistently put out damn near auteur work: showing creativity and an ability to have players play through his games as many times as possible.
+Comprehension of his work is another matter entirely, but the tone and narrative themes of his work usually keeps things together while the design and gameplay does the rest.
 He is one of the few game developers I know of that attracts interest on name recognition alone, which is why the development of Nier: Automata got as much attention as it did and helped it become one of the top games of the year only three months in.

 Something that helped Automata’s case is that Taro has been open to fanart of his work: specifically art of Automata’s poster child 2B.
 Upon release of Automata, Taro grabbed headlines again when asked about 2B’s design and his simple and honest answer was, ‘I just like drawing girls’: a point that even I gave him kudos for on social media.
 However, as these things usually go, his words have become a defense for things that aren’t his work and while I’m sure he doesn’t mind, I think it’s time to take the meme to task before anyone gets any ideas.